-The Complainant is a large French-based international power management and automation company, founded in 1871.
-Ever since, the Complainant has acquired commercial presence all around the world.
+The Complainant is a large multinational steel-producing company, initially founded in 1976 and merged into its current legal form in 2006.
+Ever since, the Complainant has acquired commercial presence all around the world, including in the United States of America.

-The Complainant owns a large-sized portfolio of trademarks including the wording "Schneider Electric", among which several French and US registrations dating back to 1998.
-It also owns a multitude of related domain names (according to the Complainant), like <schneiderelectric.com> since April 4, 1996.
+The Complainant owns a good-sized portfolio of trademarks including the wording "ArcelorMittal", among which two Benelux registrations dating back to 2007.
+It also owns a multitude of related domain names (according to the Complainant), like <arcelormittal.com> since January 27, 2006.

-The disputed domain name <schneider-electic.com> was registered on April 30, 2013 by the Respondent.
+The disputed domain name <arcelorrmital.com> was registered on April 26, 2018 by the Respondent.